conlin-matt/SurfRCaT/docs/about.md

 It does this by facilitating the remote calibration of, and rectification of images from, any video camera on the U.S. coastline that views structures identifiable in airborne lidar data.

+Full information can also be found in our software publication: https://doi.org/10.1016/j.softx.2020.100584

 # What can SurfRCaT do? #
  + SurfRCaT can help you remotely calibrate and rectify images from many pre-existing cameras on the U.S. coastline by facilitating the co-location